 - They cry to communicate.
 Take a look at The Happiest Baby on the Block to learn how to deal with this form of communication.

 The never-ending cycle of feeding, changing diapers and sleep can get exhausting pretty fast.
 But when your child is available for activities don’t skip on it.
 Make the most of this time.
 You will help to ensure a heathy development both mentally and physically.
+Also note that many of these activities can be done while changing their diapers or giving them a bath.

 Here are top 10 activities for the 1st month of your baby’s life.
 These activities have been tried and tested.
+They will also support your baby’s healthy development.

 1. Tummy time